openharmony/docs/en/application-dev/reference/apis/js-apis-avsession.md

 The **avSession** module provides APIs for media playback control so that applications can access the system's Media Controller.

-This module provides the following common features related to media sessions:
+This module provides the following typical features related to media sessions:
 - [AVSession](#avsession): used to set session metadata, playback state information, and more.
 - [AVSessionController](#avsessioncontroller): used to obtain session IDs, send commands and events to sessions, and obtain the session metadata and playback state information.